ChrisDuffley/stationPlaylist/readme.md

 * Download [long-term support version][3] - for Studio 5.10/5.11 users
 * NVDA compatibility: 2018.4 to 2019.2

-This add-on package provides improved usage of StationPlaylist Studio and other StationPlaylist apps, as well as providing utilities to control the Studio from anywhere.
-Supported apps include Studio, Creator, Track Tool, VT Recorder, and Streamer.
+This add-on package provides improved usage of StationPlaylist Studio and other StationPlaylist apps, as well as providing utilities to control Studio from anywhere.
+Supported apps include Studio, Creator, Track Tool, VT Recorder, and Streamer, as well as SAM and SPL encoders.

 For more information about the add-on, read the [add-on guide][4].
 For developers seeking to know how to build the add-on, see buildInstructions.txt located at the root of the add-on source code repository.

 IMPORTANT NOTES:

-* This add-on requires NVDA 2018.4 or later and StationPlaylist Studio 5.10 or later.
+* This add-on requires NVDA 2018.4 or later and StationPlaylist suite 5.10 or later.
 * If using Windows 8 or later, for best experience, disable audio ducking mode.
 * Starting from 2018, [changelogs for old add-on releases][5] will be found on GitHub.
 This add-on readme will list changes from version 5.0 (2015 onwards).
 * Certain add-on features (notably add-on updating) won't work under some conditions, including running NVDA in secure mode.